Fire and Rescue Services

-Parksville Fire provides a wide range of emergency and non-emergency services to the Parksville Fire Protection Area.
+Parksville Fire Rescue provides a wide range of emergency and non-emergency services to the Parksville Fire Protection Area.
 Services to the community include fire suppression, motor vehicle incidents, response to medical emergencies, hazardous materials incidents, utility emergencies, carbon monoxide alarms and we perform rescue services, along with other public services.

 The goal of the department’s fire prevention office is to maintain a minimum level of fire and life safety for the general public in public buildings throughout the community, through education and enforcement of applicable codes and standards.
 Investigations are conducted to better understand the cause of a fire and determine how similar situations can be prevented.